y00j/VenueShine/README.md

 [Live Demo](https://venueshine.herokuapp.com)

-VenueShine is a full-stack web application clone of Evetbrite.
+VenueShine is a full-stack web application clone of Eventbrite.
 It was created with Ruby on Rails backend, PostgreSQL database, and React/Redux frontend.

 With VenueShine, users can register for events, and create their own events.
 They can also bookmark events that interest them, and view their registered/past events on their dashboard.